hazcod/Gunther/README.md

 1. Setup a database and web server.
 I supplied a sample apache2 site config in [apache2-site](/apache2-site-example)
 2. Import the [database setup file](/setup_database.sql).
 4. Change your API key in [config.php](/application/config.php).
+5. Setup a daily cron job to keep the site snappy. (not mandatory) `01 0 * * * www-data wget --no-check-certificate -q http://localhost/cache &>/dev/null`
-5. Login with admin - admin
+6. Login with admin - admin

 # TODO
 - Fix subtitles for TV Shows in Watch.php